Scat Fetish

 In practice

 Reported manifestations are uncommon and, where described in non-clinical contexts, occur within established consensual adult relationships; in clinical settings the interest is sometimes noted in association with other conditions.
+Because every route by which the interest could be enacted involves contact with faeces, the infection hazard set out below applies to all of it rather than to any particular variant.
 Consistent with this entry's educational, non-explicit purpose, no acts are described.

 Psychology